mitchchn/mitchchn.github.io/_posts/2014-05-14-os-x-terminal.md

     <figcaption><span class="elegant">Archey&mdash;</span>My command line brings all the boys to the yard.</figcaption>
 </figure>

-Like any great Mac app, Homebrew uses emoji:

 But the best part about Homebrew?
 It keeps all its files in a single directory: `/usr/local/`.
 That means you can install newer versions of system software, such as `python` and `mysql`, without interfering with the built-in equivalents.
 If you ever want to remove Homebrew, all you have to do is delete the contents of `/usr/local/`.

 [^compiling]: In truth, Homebrew is more similar to FreeBSD's Ports system than Linux's apt.
 It uses a hybrid source/binary system: if no binary is available for a particular package it will simply download the source tarball and compile it---not a problem on today's multicore Macs.